 About: Among many other functions, court registries process and store legal documents of cases heard at their respective courts.

 What you can find here: More robust access to court records than usually available online.

 Note: over 95% of BC criminal cases are treated in Provincial Court

-- Policies Regarding Public and Media Access in the Provincial Court of British Columbia and Access to Court Records: Policies of the Provincial Court of British Columbia
+- Access to Court Records: Policies of the Provincial Court of British Columbia

-Note: The BC Supreme Court Registries located in the Lower Mainland include Vancouver, New Westminster, and Chilliwack.
+Note: The BC Supreme Court Registries located in the Lower Mainland include Vancouver, New Westminster, Abbotsford, and Chilliwack.

 - BC Court of Appeal: Record and Courtroom Access Policy.
 Includes a definition of The Court Record, plus specific instructions for requesting Civil, Criminal or Family Court of Appeal court records.